Paraphraser/PiBuilder/README.md

 * Cleans up any leftovers from `/etc/ssh` replacement.
 * Applies the recommended `allowinterfaces eth*,wlan*` patch.
 * Applies [Does your Raspberry Pi's Wireless Interface freeze?](https://gist.github.com/Paraphraser/305f7c70e798a844d25293d496916e77).
-If your Raspberry Pi does not have both Ethernet and WiFi interfaces active, you may need to:

-	1. Edit `/etc/rc.local` to remove the missing interface; and
-	2. Consider [preparing a host-specific](#patchPreparation) `rc.local.patch` to specify the correct interfaces automatically on any subsequent rebuilds.
+Only probes interfaces that are defined, are active, and obtain their IP addresses via DHCP.
 * Optionally sets up local DNS.
 * Disables IPv6
 * Reboots